Bakewell tart: The Bakewell Tart Shop

 The Bakewell Tart Shop is a long-standing family-owned business in the heart of Bakewell, and it has been producing Bakewell tarts for over 100 years.
 The shop was the first to sell Bakewell Tarts commercially and is widely recognised for preserving the traditional recipe, which is known only to two people.

 The original Bakewell tart recipe is distinctive in its use of a "wet mixture" in the frangipane, passed down through generations, which results in a moister and more flavourful tart compared to other versions.

-National Bakewell Tart Day

-National Bakewell Tart Day is celebrated annually on the last Wednesday of June.
-Established in 2024, this day honours the rich history and enduring popularity of this dessert.